yl3564/Split-and-Conquer/README.md

 # Split-and-Conquer Approach

-This R package realizes the Split-and-Conquer Approach proposed by Xueying Chen and Min-ge Xie ([2014](#ref-SC)) on logistic regression model using lasso.
+* This R package realizes the Split-and-Conquer Approach proposed by Xueying Chen and Min-ge Xie ([2014](#ref-SC)) on logistic regression model using lasso.
 It can substantially reduce computing time and computer memory requirements for dataset that is too large to fit into a single computer or too expensive for a computationally intensive data analysis.
+* This R package contains 4 functions.
+The *SC_fun()* function outputs estimators using the split-and-conquer approach.
+The other three functions are designed to generate beta and response variables, facilitating ease of use, simulation, and comparison for users.
-We make several simulations in vignette.Rmd in vignnettes file, comparing computing time and misclassification rate in different scenarios.
+* We make several simulations in vignette.Rmd in vignnettes file, comparing computing time and misclassification rate in different scenarios.